ldecampo/THE-CRUSADER/README.md

-# THE CRUSADER
+# Slur-Police
-A Discord bot which pings people when a specific word is said, made by request.
+A Discord bot which pings people when a slur is said, made by request.

 Functionality includes:
-- Pinging a role whenever someone says a disallowed word
+- Pinging a role whenever someone slurs
-- Autotimeout whenever someone says a disallowed word
+- Autotimeout whenever someone slurs
 - Creating a log of pinned messages
-- Logging whenever someone says a disallowed word
+- Logging whenever someone slurs
 - Autodeleting and logging discord invites
 - French.

-# Bot commands (Incomplete - will update)
+# Bot commands

 ### /register
 Registers the server to the bot.
 The bot will create a template json file in the guilds folder specifically for the server, allowing custom settings for each server the bot is in.